mplesser/azcam/docs/programming.md

 ## Azcam Apps
 The following support applications may also be useful when operating Azcam.

-  * *Azcamtool* is a graphical user interface (GUI) useful for operating Azcam in a point and click mode.
+  * *azcam-tool* is a graphical user interface (GUI) useful for operating Azcam in a point and click mode.
 It is not required, but is highly recommended.
   * *EngineeringTool* performs very low level (and dangerous!) controller functions.
   * *AzcamImageServer* is a stand-alone python image server which can receive images on a remote machine.
 This is especially useful for receiving images on computers running Linux.
-  * *Ds9Tools* is a set of tools useful when using SAO's ds9 display program.
+  * *azcam-ds9* is a set of tools useful when using SAO's ds9 display program.
-  * *osberve* is an observing script package supporting a GUi and a command line interface.
+  * *azcam-observe* is an observing script package supporting a GUi and a command line interface.
-  * *focus* is a package which supports acquire a focus exposure.
+  * *azcam-focus* is a package which supports acquire a focus exposure.

 ## Python
 The current version of Azcam requires Python version 3.8.
 See http://www.python.org for all things pythonic.